bitforce/Pruner/README.md

 The long options do not work; rather they are stated simply for clarification.

-**Testing has only been done on BSD & Darwin environments; however, the command is intended to work across Linu platforms**
+Testing has only been done on BSD & Darwin environments; however, the command is intended to work across Linux platforms

-Update : 11-21-17
+#### Update : 11-21-17
----
 Turns out everything this does can essentially be done in one line using the `find` command and the `-prune` option (_go figure_); however, if you do find this more useful, then I'm glad your appreciation does this project some justice.